Michael Abrash

 Michael Abrash is an American programmer and technical writer.
 He has written dozens of magazine articles and multiple books on code optimization and software-rendered graphics for IBM PC compatibles.
 He worked at id Software in the mid-1990s on the rendering technology for Quake.
 He later wrote the Pixomatic software renderer for RAD Game Tools.
-Since 2014, he has been the chief scientist of Oculus VR, a subsidiary of Meta Platforms.
+Since 2014, he has been the chief scientist of Reality Labs, a subsidiary of Meta Platforms.

 Abrash started his career in 1982 writing action video games for the IBM PC, which eventually resulted in a 1990 book, Zen of Assembly Language Volume 1: Knowledge, about optimization for the 16-bit 8086 and 8088 processors.
 He began writing about programming the EGA and VGA hardware of IBM PC compatibles for Programmer's Journal in the late 1980s, followed by a column for Dr. Dobb's Journal in the early 1990s.
 In the latter, he introduced a method of adjusting VGA mode 13h to have a resolution of 320×240 with square pixels, which he called Mode X. He also used his Dr. Dobbs's column to write about the details of his work on Quake.